Lessons

 The Teaching and Learning Cycle

-• The learning aims are shared and explicitly linked to previous and future learning.
+• The learning objectives are shared and explicitly linked to previous and future learning.

 • Expert language is introduced.